gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

 ## Exercise 2: GoodByeSimObject

-For this exercise, we will continue working in [gem5/src/bootcamp/hello-sim-object](/gem5/src/bootcamp/hello-sim-object).

 In this step, we will learn about adding a `SimObject` as a parameter.
 To do this, let's first build our second `SimObject` called `GoodByeSimObject`.
 As you remember, we need to declare `GoodByeSimObject` in Python.
 Let's open `src/bootcamp/hello-sim-object/HelloSimObject.py` and add the following code to it.

 ```python